btrinite/robocars_hat/README.md

 Other options
 ============

-Add 5 seconds startup delay to prevent UART colision with host bootloader (typical case with u-boot)
+Add startup delay to prevent UART colision with host bootloader (typical case with u-boot)
 #define STARTUP_DELAYED
+Former delay was set to 5 seconds, but following latest Ubuntu 20-04-5, it has to be increased to 10 seconds until further investigations

 Implement faisafe mechanism (co;;ent to remove faisafem can be usefull to control PWM output even if no Rx radio module is connected)
 #define IMPLEMENT_FAILSAFE